 The outbreak of the COVID-19 pandemic has resulted in heightened uncertainty globally across industry segments.
 There has been significant adverse financial and social impact in Fiji and globally caused by this pandemic.
-The changes in consumer behavior, buying patterns and working environment arising due to COVID-19 pandemic may pose some challenges for the businesses.
+The changes in consumer behavior, buying patterns, increase in commodity prices, challenges in supply chain due to logistics delays, working environment and maintaining protocols arising due to COVID-19 pandemic pose some challenges for the businesses.
 While the Group's staple food products such as flour and rice are expected to be only marginally affected by lower sales due to present socio-economic conditions, we do expect sales of impulse-purchase products such as biscuits, chips and noodles to be more heavily impacted.
 The Group has been focusing on ensuring the safety of its employees and other stakeholders as well as ensuring the availability of its products, most of which are daily essentials, across the country.
 Based on current estimates, the Group does not expect any material impact on the carrying amount of these assets and liabilities.
-The Board shall review the long term impact of the pandemic and take all steps necessary for the Group to adapt itself to emerging changes and the new normal.
+Continued volatility in the price and availability of raw materials on account of economic conditions, market demand, production levels and logistic challenges could affect the operational and financial performance of the Company.
+The Board reviews the long term impact of the pandemic and takes all steps necessary for the Group to adapt itself to emerging changes and the new normal.